JavaliMZ/JavaliMZ.github.io/src/HTB-Linux-Easy-Precious.md

 # Enumeration

 Like every machine, we need to know where to get in.
 HTB give us the IP address but, we don't know nothing more.
-The IP address is like a house, but we need to figure out where are the doors to get in.
-In a machine, the doors are called "Ports".
+The IP address is like an address of a house, but we need to figure out what doors is open to get in.
+In a machine, the doors are called "Ports" (in reference to the ports of ships that allow the arrival of goods from the outside world).
 They are always 65355 ports in all machines.
 It is a lot!!
 But we are not knock on all the ports manually...
 For that we have a tool called **nmap**.

 First, we need to confirm that we can reach the IP: